1,000+ Opportunities

 ” Please use the Cawaco RC&D logo when sharing about your project.
 Grandparent Mentoring- grandparents and youth trip

-Based on current listing details, eligibility includes: Public entities or 501(c)(3) nonprofits serving Blount, Chilton, Jefferson, Shelby, or Walker Counties in Alabama; individuals and for-profit businesses are ineligible.
+Based on current listing details, eligibility includes: Public entities and 501(c)(3) nonprofits serving Blount, Chilton, Jefferson, Shelby, or Walker Counties in Alabama; individuals and for-profit businesses are ineligible.
 Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates $5,000–$20,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.